ankeetmaini/blog/posts/mongo-updates.md

 I know you see a weird `$set` keyword in the above command.

 > That's an atomic update operator.
 There're a few of them, not many and they are our friends.
-I'll also make a table at the end of the post for quick reference.
-I'm so helpful, I know right!

 Running this on the shell...